giulia-berto/docker-tutorial/README.md

 ### Step 4: Mount your data and run your container

 You can now run your container on your data by mounting your data folder using the flag -v.
-In this tutorial we check that the command fslinfo on a nifti image runs as expected.
+In this tutorial, we check that the command fslinfo on a nifti image runs as expected.

-* The following command will mount the docker-tutorial folder, in which there is a nifti file called MNI152_T1_1.25mm_brain.nii.gz, and will run the command fslinfo on it through the docker container:
+* The following command will mount the current working directory, in which there is a nifti file called MNI152_T1_1.25mm_brain.nii.gz, and will run the command fslinfo on it through the docker container:
 ```
-docker run --rm -v `pwd`:/workdir -t fsl:5.0 /workdir/test
+docker run --rm -v `pwd`:/workdir -t fsl:5.0 /workdir/MNI152_T1_1.25mm_brain.nii.gz
 ```
 If the test passes successfully, you should see the following output:
 ```